 My Grandpa used to say that if you let a book fall open, it will automatically open to the “dirty” part.
-I’m sure he’d laugh if he could open one of my cookbooks because they really do open to the “dirty” pages.
+He’d get a kick out of my cookbooks because they really do open to the “dirty” pages.
 Much as I try to keep things clean, the favorites always end up smudged and well-worn, and tell a history of their own.

-Getting back on subject, though, in the Gourmet book I’ve found a recipe for Fromage Fort – a spread made with bits and pieces of different cheeses…didn’t I say in my leftover section, Smidges and Titches that if all else fails, call something by a French name?
+Getting back on subject, though, in the Gourmet book I’ve found a recipe for Fromage Fort.
+It’s a spread made with bits and pieces of different cheeses.
+Didn’t I say in my leftover section, Smidges and Titches that if all else fails when reviving leftovers, call them by a French name?
 Fromage Fort just sounds so much fancier than leftover cheese, doesn’t it!

 - In a food processor, blend cheeses with 3/4 stick of softened butter (use as much or as little as you like; try adding a creamy cheese such as a little goat or cream cheese, ricotta or mascarpone in place of some or all of the butter) and three tablespoons dry white wine until very smooth, about a minute.